ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/sales-orders-and-offers.md

 Once the best-matching rule is identified, the system automatically assigns the corresponding **Sales Person** to the document.

 If a *Salesperson* has already been entered, no automatic assignment is performed.

+## Manual assignment via UI function

+The Sales Order form includes a UI function called *Assign Default Salesperson*, available from the **Run** menu for each record.

+This function allows users to manually apply the same assignment logic described above, even when a Salesperson is already selected.
+It evaluates the applicable rules and replaces the current assignment with the one determined by the best-matching rule (if found).

+This is especially useful when rules are introduced or updated after documents have been created, enabling users or managers to update existing assignments accordingly.

+> [!NOTE]
+> The function is only available for saved documents and is disabled when the document has a status of *Released* or higher.